 The contemplated ZBLA would allow for the development of a 10-storey residential /commercial building fronting onto both Bank Street and James Street.
-The contemplated development would include approximately $651 \, m^2$ of ground level retail and underground parking, with access from James Street.
-The residential component is comprised of approximately $128 \, units$ and $187 \, m^3$ of amenity space.
-A copy of the conceptual site plan is included in Drawings/Figures.
+The contemplated development would include approximately $635 m^2$ of ground level retail and underground parking, with access from James Street.
+The residential component is comprised of approximately 128 units and $187 m^3$ of amenity space.
+A copy of the site plan is included in Drawings/Figures.

-The objective of this report is to provide sufficient detail to demonstrate that the proposed re-zoning and contemplated development is supported by existing municipal services.
+The objective of this report is to provide sufficient detail to demonstrate that the proposed re-zoning and contemplated development are both supported by existing municipal services.